WWE responds after Sasha Banks, Naomi walk out ahead of ‘Monday Night Raw’ main event - NewsBreak

 “During the broadcast, they walked into WWE Head of Talent Relations John Laurinaitis office with their suitcases in hand, placed their tag team championship belts on his desk and walked out,” the statement continued.
 “They claimed they weren’t respected enough as tag team champions.
 And even though they had eight hours to rehearse and construct their match, they claimed they were uncomfortable in the ring with two of their opponents even though they’d had matches with those individuals in the past with no consequence.
 Monday Night Raw is a scripted live TV show, whose characters are expected to perform the requirements of their contract.”

-The WWE also apologized to spectators and viewers for being “unable to deliver” the planned main event.7-year-old loses shoe, wins 200-meter sprint
+The WWE also apologized to spectators and viewers for being “unable to deliver” the planned main event.

 Sasha Banks and Naomi — aka Mercedes Varnado and Trinity Fatu — had yet to publicly comment on the events of Monday night.
 Many fans on Twitter, however, seemed to side with the duo.
 Others took issue with the WWE’s statement, as well WWE announcer Corey Graves, who called the two unprofessional during the broadcast.